JulianKarrer/reyn/README.md

 </p>

 ## FEATURES
-- Zero-Copy GUI thanks to CUDA <-> OpenGL buffer sharing, with a framerate upwards-uncoupled from the simulation
+- Zero-Copy GUI thanks to CUDA <-> OpenGL buffer sharing, throttled to not impact simulation performance
-- Interchangable kernel functions (Wendland C2, C6, Cubic B-Spline, Double Cosine, ...) with CRTP static polymorphism for maximum runtime performance and minimum implementation effort
+- Interchangable kernel functions (Wendland C2, C6, Cubic B-Spline, Double Cosine, ...) with CRTP static polymorphism for maximum runtime performance and ergonomics of adding new functions
-- GPU-friendly spatial acceleration datastructure for fixed radius neighbourhood queries with work-efficient construction and constant query time
+- GPU-friendly spatial acceleration datastructure for fixed radius neighbourhood queries with work-efficient construction and constant query time, optionally reordering particles for memory coherency
-- Automatic testing of kernel functions and spatial acceleration datastructures using `doctest`
+- Automatic testing of kernel functions and spatial acceleration datastructures using `doctest` and benchmarking using `nanobench`

 ## TODO